 Also essential are contact details such as email address and telephone or mobile number.

 What else is relevant would depend on the job position you're applying to.
 A resume needs to answer most, if not all, of the employer's questions.
-Be specific.
+Be specific and direct.

 Why use keywords?